-With so many delicious Thanksgiving pie recipes, how to choose?
+With so many delicious Thanksgiving pie recipes, how can you choose?
 All of these will be hits!

 Show up to the meal carrying any of these Thanksgiving pies, and you’ll be everyone’s favorite relative.
 Besides, Uncle Marvin can’t talk about politics if his mouth is full.
 (We hope.)